smurfix/asynctelnet/DESIGN.rst

 reduce
 ------

-outer telnetlib3-server and telnetlib3-client and examples should connect as exit(main(\*\*parse_args(sys.argv))), the _transform_args() function is rather shoe-horned, main() should declare keywords.
+outer asynctelnet-server and asynctelnet-client and examples should connect as exit(main(\*\*parse_args(sys.argv))), the _transform_args() function is rather shoe-horned, main() should declare keywords.